-How to find missing videos and photos in iCloud Photos
+Missing photos or videos in your iCloud Photo Library?
+Try these fixes!

 How to sign in with the same Apple ID on all devices

-If you have different devices that are synced with different Apple IDs, then your photos and videos will not sync on all devices.
-Make sure they are all signed on with the same Apple ID for content to sync properly between devices.
+If you have different devices that are synced with different Apple IDs, then your photos and videos will not sync on all devices with iCloud Photos.
+Make sure they are all signed on with the same Apple ID for content to sync properly between devices with iCloud Photos.
 To check Apple ID, do the following:

 - Launch the Settings app on your iPhone or iPad.